We believe it’s a matter of a mindset – and it’s a matter of taking a step in the right direction every day

 To offer a better alternative to single used plastic shopping bags we have designed a shopper bag made of jute.
 Jute is a natural fiber, fast growing and an exceptionally durable material.
 The idea and purpose are to use the shopping bag repeatedly and avoid buying unnecessary plastic bags.
 Read more about the initiative here

 We seek to address the negative impact within the value chain by using certifications as a method of minimizing risks and securing high levels of product safety.
 Bloomingville is certified according to STANDARD 100 by OEKOTEX® as certifications are an important step towards reducing the use of chemicals in our textile products.
 A wide range of our textiles in the Bloomingville MINI collection are OEKOTEX certified.
 This certification guarantees that the products are harmless in human ecological terms resulting from extensive testing for harmful substances across the textile value chain.
-By April 2021 we have been FSC® certified.
+We have focus of increasing the numbers of OEKOTEX for the coming seasons.
+In 2021 we became FSC ® certified - a goal is also to increase the number of products in this range.

 An eco-conscious product portfolio